sonishsivarajkumar/PyCTAKES/docs/api/types.md

 ### Entity Types

-Common entity labels used in PyCTAKES:
+Common entity labels used in pyCTAKES:

 - **MEDICATION**: Drugs and medications
 - **DOSAGE**: Medication dosages